 Applicants who have been accepted will be notified of acceptance by email.
-Information about orientation, placement testing (reading/English and mathematics) advising, and registration will be made available through the New Student Orientation (NSO) website.
+Information about orientation, placement testing (reading/English and mathematics) advising, and registration will be made available through MyLeeward communications.
 Certain procedures and payments are required of all applicants and students, and registration is not official until these have been met.